 The Diner (Coming to America)

-The overall theme of this sculpture is immigration, but as I worked on it, the focus narrowed to coming to the United States as a refugee.
+- The overall theme of the assemblage is immigration, but as I worked on it, the focus narrowed to coming to the United States as a refugee.